Corporate treasurer: job description

 Corporate treasurers are involved in a range of strategic and general financial management activities that help companies maintain or improve their financial position.

 Corporate treasurers are employed by large companies across a range of industries including retail, telecommunications and manufacturing.
 They’re responsible for ensuring the financial success of these companies by managing their money and financial risks.

 - assessing, reviewing and protecting company financial well-being

 - handling daily cash balances and the money market

 - ensuring that proposed projects are likely to be beneficial

 - managing major projects such as company refinancing

-- assessing the likely impact of problems such as late payments, limited cash flow etc
+- assessing the likely impact of problems such as late payment and limited cash flow

 - making decisions about company funding options, insurance contracts and other financial issues